Effective as of March 2022

-This privacy notice applies to all companies within the Johnson Fleming group, as well as any appointed representatives.
+This privacy notice applies to all companies within the NFP UK group, as well as any appointed representatives.
 This includes but is not limited to:

 Links to Third-Party Websites

-This website may contain links to other websites.
-JF does not control the content or privacy policies of such third-party websites or the privacy policies of such third parties.
-JF accepts no responsibility or liability for privacy or other issues related to the collection or use of your information by such other websites or third parties.
+This Website may contain links to other websites.
+NFP does not control the content or privacy policies of such third-party websites or the privacy policies of such third parties.
+NFP accepts no responsibility or liability for privacy or other issues related to the collection or use of your information by such other websites or third parties.

-We will not ask you for any information such as your social security number, a bank or credit card account number, through the Site.
-If you need to send us confidential information and are concerned about the security of the Site, then you should consider sending it via another secure connection or method.
+We will not ask you for any information such as your social security number, a bank or credit card account number, through the Website.
+If you need to send us confidential information and are concerned about the security of the Website, then you should consider sending it via another secure connection or method.